Grounding + Becoming

 Note to Self

-Waiting for medical test results on this particular day, I found it difficult to get a deep breath.
-I also found thinking complicated, as worst-case scenarios danced in my head.
+Waiting for medical test results, I found it difficult to get a deep breath.
+Worst-case scenarios danced in my head.
 I took a walk, capturing images along the way.
-As I contemplated this image, my soul gifted me a blessing.
+As I contemplated this image, my soul gifted me this blessing.

 Aundi Kolber on Trauma and "Trying Softer"

-If you’re weary of trying harder, Aundi Kolber suggests an alternative - ”trying softer” - with our attention, our bodies, our emotions, and more.
+If you’re weary of trying harder, trauma therapist Aundi Kolber suggests an alternative— trying softer.